Hi, I’m T-Ann. I’m so glad you’re here.

-In fact, my life looked pretty ‘normal’ on the outside until about 10 years ago.
+My life looked pretty normal on the outside until about 10 years ago.

-I grew up in a leafy suburb outside of Chicago and had a charmed life – or so it seemed.
-My life growing up looked normal, but it was tumultuous, unbalanced and strained.
+I grew up in a leafy suburb outside of Chicago.
+Growing up, my life looked pretty average, but, in fact, it was tumultuous, unbalanced, and strained.

-I wasn’t allowed to have a voice, let alone stick up for myself.
-Every family has its issues – and I learned quickly how to identify stress, pain, and negativity coming through the door.
-I knew how to keep the peace and smooth the wrinkles.
+I wasn’t raised to have a voice, let alone stick up for myself.
+As a kid, I learned quickly how to identify stress, pain, and negativity coming through the door.
+I instinctively became a master peacekeeper, helper, and pleaser.

-I was somewhere around 7-years-old when I made a decision.
-I decided my life would feel safe, filled with humor and compassion.
+I remember being a little girl, maybe 7-years-old when I made a powerful decision.
+I decided my life would be safe, filled with humor, and compassion.
 I clearly envisioned the marriage and family I would have.
 I wanted to be comfortable being me.
 At a young age, I knew what I didn’t want.
-I then went about becoming clear on what I did want.
+Then, as I got older, I went about becoming clear on what I did want.

-I didn’t know anything about the law of attraction, but I had such clarity about what I desired: a great marriage, a fun family, where we had trust, love, and kindness – and I would create that reality for myself years later.
+I didn’t know anything about the law of attraction, but I had such clarity about what I desired: a great marriage, a fun family, filled with trust, love, and kindness – and I would create that reality for myself years later.

 After finishing high school, I went to college and majored in English with a minor in Personal and Family Development.

 After graduating from college, I moved to Boston without knowing a soul.
-I took a deep breath and completely reinvented myself in as many moments as it took to step off the plane.
+I knew I was the only person who could save me.
+I took a deep breath, stepped off the plane, and completely reinvented myself.
 I simply decided to be strong, empowered and clear minded.
 Once again, I was reminded of the power I had to shape my own life.

-I spent a year in Boston, working as a nanny.
-I moved back to Chicago the following year, met my husband in a whirlwind and was married a year later.
-We started a family (twins right out of the gates) a year later.
+I moved back to Chicago the following year, after transforming my life and my mindset.
+I met my husband in a whirlwind and was married a year later.
+We started a family (twins right out of the gates) a year after that.

 I worked full-time as an assistant director at a day-care center while juggling 3 kids and a household, before starting my first business (when my fourth child was born) and discovering my entrepreneurial side.

-I started a market stall selling chic home goods and trained in lifestyle redesign – where I combined my love of design and people.
-I was able to help people redesign their homes, using only what they already owned, to transform the way they lived, played and communicated with their family.
+My first business was a market stall where I curated and sold chic home goods.
+I also trained in home redesign – where I combined my love of design and people.
+I was able to help people redesign their homes and their lives, using only what they already owned.
+To transform the way people lived, played and communicated with their family was hugely satisfying to me.

 Around this time, my husband was offered a job in the United Kingdom.
 We moved to England.
 It was a fresh start, but also incredibly challenging and lonely being a young family starting over in a different country, dealing with cultural differences.

-We lived the ‘high life’ and looked ‘perfect’ in photos.
-We had it all.
+We lived the ‘high life’ and our time abroad looked perfect in photos.
+We seemingly had it all.
 But after a few years, I found myself feeling empty.

-I felt like there was a howling inside of me that was growing stronger and stronger – what had been making me happy was no longer cutting it… vacations, shopping, lunches, champagne, the races… The more ‘things’ I used to fill the void, the lonelier I felt.
+I felt like there was a howling inside of me that was growing stronger and stronger, what had been making me happy was no longer cutting it.
+The vacations, the shopping, the lunches, and my work was no longer feeding my soul.
+The more ‘things’ I used to fill the void, things like shopping, working out, going out, and traveling, the lonelier I felt.

 I knew there was more for me out there.
 I couldn’t keep living a life that just looked pretty.

-After all these years, I felt like I had always done everything right.
-I was the good wife, the good mom, the good friend… and yet I felt pissed off, resentful and lonely.
-I was making self-sabotage into an art.
+I felt like I had always done everything by the book.
+I was the good wife, the good mom, the good friend and yet I felt pissed off, resentful, and lonely.
+I was turning self-sabotage into an art form!

 With midlife staring me down, I thought to myself: ‘Is this all there is?
-Is this how I am going to grow old?
-Are you going to settle for a life that looks good or do you want a life that freaking feels good?’
+Is this how I am going to grow old -feeling let down and resentful?
+Is this what I want my kids to model?
+Am I going to settle for a life that looks good or do I want to take a risk and create a life that freaking feels good?’

-One day, I was speaking to a friend who said these life-changing words: ‘You should speak to a life coach’.
+One day, I was speaking to a friend who said these life-changing words: ‘You should talk to a life coach’.

 She recommended a coach, and after a short time of working together, for the first time in years, I had clarity.